mniedrauer/TCO476-class/reference.md

 * **Hungry Jack**
 > Hungry Jack has some good mixes too.
 They come in large boxes, however, so only buy it if you are planning to make a lot of pancakes.

+* **Aunt Jemima**
+> Again, this is also a good choice of pancakes mix.

+* **Homemade**
+> Once you get the hand of pancake making, you may want to try to create your batter from scratch.
+This process will take longer but make the pancakes so much tastier!